unravellingtechnologies/kilt/architecture.md

 #### 1. Lazy Loading
 - Load configuration only when needed
 - Parse templates on-demand
-- Initialize plugins only when used
+- Initialise plugins only when used

 #### 2. Parallel Execution
 - Independent plugins can run concurrently